sraaphorst/sudoku-stochastic/README.md

 - Mutation occurs with a fixed probability on the children, and consists of choosing a row, and then swapping a new row permtutation (that reflects the fixed cells) in place.

 - Every generation, we euthanize candidates that are weak and replace them with new random candidates.
-If the board with the best fitness found has not changed for a large number of rounds, we kill and replace the entire generation and then reset the timer.
+If the board with the best fitness found has not changed for a large number of rounds, we kill and replace the entire generation and then reset the counter.

 - **Fitness:** We measure the fitness of a Sudoku board by the sum of the number of distinct digits per row, column, and subgrid.
 Note that rows are unimportant, as being permutations, every candidate has perfect row fitness.